- What is the ePayments Code?

 Subscribers who would like to make an application for an exemption or declaration under the Code should follow the procedures set up for the application process.

-ASIC may also undertake targeted compliance monitoring of specific obligations under the Code.
+As has previously been the case, ASIC may also undertake targeted compliance monitoring of specific obligations under the Code.
 The focus of targeted monitoring may change from time to time.